diqidoq/jass/README.md

  - spacing tools (choose your rythm)
  - typography (most extensive typo classes available in web)
  - tools (anything needed in combination with other components like floats, positions, order, etc.)
+ - override-switch (!important)
- - override-switch (!important) and child target settings per components
+ - child target settings per components (classes with trailing --c)

 > [!NOTE]
 > Great to see that the margin/padding altering extension classes (e.g. mr1, pr2) based on the grid space have found its way into **Bootstrap v4 and v5**.
 And great to see that a CSS framework like **tailwindcss** has taken over this utility first approach here into a fully-fledged CSS framework in 2017.
 Just would have been nice to credit it all somewhere.
 I published this qcss idea in 2012. :) Without maintaining it carefully enough.
 So it's OK ;-)